-At 10:30am on October 25, 1972, two workers stepped out of a C&P Telephone van and into the Crystal City branch of the Arlington Trust Company.
+At 10:30 a.m. on October 25, 1972, two workers stepped out of a C&P Telephone van and into the Crystal City branch of the Arlington Trust Company.
 The bank’s phones had been down for nearly half an hour and manager Henry “Bud” Candee was eager to resume normal business.
 He met the repairmen in the lobby and led them to a service panel at the back of the bank.
 Unbeknownst to Candee, the technicians were frauds.
-They had stolen the uniforms and the van and had themselves caused the phone outage by climbing down a nearby manhole and severing the bank’s phone lines.
+They stole the uniforms and the van and caused the phone outage by climbing down a nearby manhole and severing the bank’s phone lines.
 But what was meant to be a relatively simple robbery, turned out to be the first act in one of the most dramatic — and bizarre — crime sprees in U.S. history.